Is Your Attorney an Ambulance Chaser?

 If you were illegally solicited by an attorney or a member of their crew, the question for you is: If your lawyer would break the law just to represent you, what else may he do with your case and your settlement funds?

 Why does it matter how lawyers get clients?
 Attorney conduct matters because ambulance chasers violate the law, impair victim rights, and harass or hoodwink those suffering from the shock and pain of an auto collision.
 The injured person may also be under the influence of pain medication.
-They give the public another reason to look with skepticism at the legal profession.
+They give the public another reason to look skeptically at the legal profession.

 Ambulance chaser lawyers create a negative impression of attorneys because of their sneaky and improper conduct.
 The legal system is available to peaceably resolve disputes.
 The system must have rules to promote honesty and fairness.
 Lawyers are part of the system.
 If the system allows lawyers to cut corners and violate the law, then the system is viewed with skepticism by the people it serves - the public.

 How did your attorney contact you?
-If your lawyer or his crew member contacted you without your request, they violated the law.
+If your lawyer or crew member contacted you without your request, they violated the law.
 Ethics rules prohibit an attorney from soliciting an injury victim or their family members.

 The Illinois Rules of Professional Conduct prohibit soliciting clients: